 Okay.

-Hey, Sean, I don't think he's done moving left either.
+Hey, Sean, she's done moving left either.

 You know, Bernie Sanders, whatever one wants to say or think about Bernie Sanders, and I respect him enormously because he's your basic out-and-out socialist.